 Our goal is to select an appropriate nutritional intervention to favourably modify the expression of a gene or compensate for the presence of a gene variant in a patient’s genomic profile.
 Such interventions may take the form of foods or supplements or a combination of these.
 This module introduces you to the process required to critically review a supplement formulation to determine its potential as an effective intervention.
-Culinary Genomics, which deals with food as an intervention will be offered as an elective module.

 Evaluating and using commercial genetic tests in practice – Dr Yael Joffe